polipones/pod-hugo-main-website/content/services/pc-room-and-club-printer/index.en.md

 | **A4** | **0.9 CZK**         | **4.0 CZK** |
 | **A3** | **1.8 CZK**         | **8.0 CZK** |

-(Paper is included in the printing price).
+(Paper is included in the printing price.)

-Paper details: weight 80 g/m2, whiteness 146 CIE, opacity 92%.
+Paper details: weight 80 g/m², whiteness 146 CIE, opacity 92%.

 {{<figure src="images/services/pc-room-and-club-printer/pc_room_03_printer.jpg" alt="PC room: Printer" imgop="rt_fit">}}

-## Room Reservation
+## Room reservation

 1. Create a reservation in the [reservation system](https://hydra.pod.cvut.cz/reservations/).
-2. Send an email with important details to <ucebna@pod.cvut.cz>
+2. Email <ucebna@pod.cvut.cz> and include:
-    - **That you want to confirm your reservation**
+    - a request to confirm the reservation;
-    - **Your name**
+    - your name;
-    - **When you plan to have the reservation**
+    - the reservation date and time;
-    - **Purpose**
+    - its purpose;
-    - **If you want to borrow the key to the back room of the PC classroom to lock it**
+    - whether you would like to borrow the key to lock the back room.
-3. Your request will be processed based on your email.
-4. You will then be contacted by one of the PC classroom administrators to approve/disapprove your booking.
+3. An administrator will contact you to approve or decline the reservation.

-**Reservations must be made in advance (ideally a week in advance) to allow time for us to respond and to prepare everything for handover**.
+**Make reservations in advance, ideally one week beforehand, so that we have time to respond and prepare everything for handover.**

 ## Operation rules